KHP-Informatics/DNAscan/README.md

 #### Virus

-Copy and paste in your command line the following commands to download the whole NCBI database of complete viral genome
+Copy and paste in your command line the following commands to download the whole NCBI database of complete viral genomes

 ```bash
 mkdir /path/to/wherever/virus_db